vadym-shukurov/management-and-culture/ai-governance/prompt-engineering-for-leads.md

 4. Areas for development

 For each area, prompt me with questions to consider.
-Do not write the actual feedback—help me think through it.
+Do not write the actual feedback-help me think through it.
 ```

 ### Meeting Facilitation